navipartner/docs/content/en/docs/retail/reimbursement/intro.md

 toc: true
 type: docs
 ---
-The NP Reimbursement module is used for configuring the system through which the expense users are going to receive their reimbursements.
-It consists of different entities as follows:
+The NP Reimbursement module is used for configuring the system through which the users are going to receive their reimbursements.
+The following administrative sections need to be configured to successfully use the Reimbursement module:

 ### Configurations